 What to Avoid

+High price does not guarantee better energy savings; prices are inflated in some cases simply because demand is high and brands are limited.
 Features, construction, and heating technology tend to differ among infrared models and consumers should compare heaters to get the best value for their money.

 Infrared Heater Use and Care Tips

-- Larger units (1500 watts or more) should be connected to a 20-amp outlet, or, if connected to a 15-amp circuit, it should be dedicated to the heater only.
+Larger units (1500 watts or more) should be connected to a 20-amp outlet, or, if connected to a 15-amp circuit, they should be dedicated to the heater only.
 A 1500 watt heater will draw up to 12.5 amps of power, which can cause a 15-amp circuit to overload if other lights and appliances are also running off it.